Orville “Butch” Conrad Jess, 77, of Washington Island, passed away surrounded by his family on Tuesday, January 7, 2020.

 Casperson Funeral Home in Sister Bay is assisting the Jess family.
 Expressions of sympathy, memories and photos of Butch may be shared with his family through his tribute page at www.caspersonfuneralhome.com.

-To send flowers to Orville "Butch" Conrad Jess' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Orville "Butch" Conrad Jess, please visit our floral store.

 Jackson Harbor Maritime Museum